calebporzio/awesome-helpers/README.md

 ```

 ## Am I missing an awesome helper function?
-Submit a PR or issue with helper functions you use or ideas you have for others!
+Submit a PR with helper functions you use or ideas you have for others!

 TTFN,
 Caleb